jmhodges/levigo/README.md

 Makefile](http://code.google.com/p/leveldb/issues/detail?id=27#c11).

 Now, suppose you built the shared LevelDB library in /path/to/lib and the headers were installed in /path/to/include.
-In your clone of levigo, you'll
+To install levigo remotely, you'll
 run:

     CGO_CFLAGS="-I/path/to/leveldb/include" CGO_LDFLAGS="-L/path/to/lib" go get github.com/jmhodges/levigo